helium/HIP/0022-diy-concentrators.md

 The following onboarding specification requires no blockchain features.

 DIY concentrators will be subject to the same onboarding fees as regular hotspots.
-The `swarm_key` must shall be stored in the secure firmware and will be the entity signing the transactions.
+The `swarm_key` shall be stored in the secure firmware and will be the entity signing the transactions.
 As such, the secure firmware will be responsible for signing the `add_gateway` transaction.